 E. Asset turnover

 Earnings per share is not a measure of operations and supply chain efficiency.
-See Exhibit 1.6, Relationship of business performance and Efficiency Measures Used by Wall Street.
+See Exhibit 1.6 Management Efficiency Ratios Used by Wall Street.

-AACSB: Analytic Blooms: Remember Difficulty: 1 Easy Learning Objective: 01-04 Evaluate the efficiency of a firm.
+AACSB: Analytical Thinking Blooms: Remember Difficulty: 1 Easy Learning Objective: 01-04 Evaluate the efficiency of a firm.
 Topic: Efficiency, Effectiveness, and Value

-71. Which of the following is a measure of operations and supply management efficiency used by Wall Street?
+64. Which of the following is a measure of operations and supply management efficiency used by Wall Street?